 Marcus may have previously been acquainted with Narcissa Prentiss prior to his February 1835 visit to her family’s home that ended with his marriage proposal.
 At that time, some missionary couples were introduced by mutual acquaintances for what seems to us today to be a marriage of convenience, the individuals hardly knowing one another, but having common morals and goals.
 Narcissa Prentiss was from Amity, New York.
 She had also applied to the American Board of Commissioners of Foreign Missions but was told that unwed females were not accepted.
 Her prayers were answered when Marcus Whitman entered her life.
 Narcissa accepted Marcus’ proposal and they both had a year to anticipate their marriage while Marcus made his journey west for the first time with Samuel Parker.

 The journey west with Parker was not a pleasant one.
 Mr. Parker was very difficult and considered Whitman to be more of a servant than an associate.
-They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers that was held on the Green River in present-day Wyoming.
+They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers that were held on the Green River in present-day Wyoming.
 As Christian missionaries and supporters of temperance, Whitman and Parker were not well accepted by the others in the caravan until Whitman treated cholera sweeping through the group.
 He also operated on mountain man, James Bridger, removing a three-inch iron arrow point from his back that was from a battle with the Blackfoot three years prior.
 After the success of the operation on James Bridger, others at the Rendezvous also came forward for operations, making Whitman well accepted as a medicine man even before he established the mission station among the Cayuse in 1836.
 Parker and Whitman parted ways after meeting with Nez Perce and Flathead chiefs.
 Samuel Parker was to continue the exploration to Walla Walla with the Indians, while Marcus returned east to marry Narcissa and make preparations for the next journey, including finding more missionaries to join them.

 On his return trip east, Dr. Whitman was accompanied by two Nez Perce boys whom he renamed Richard and John.
 He also wrote a report to the ABCFM stating his belief that women could make the cross-country journey (before this, no woman of European descent had crossed the Rocky Mountains).
 Marcus still hoped to find another couple to join them in their Oregon venture.
 He heard of Henry and Eliza Spalding who were to be missionaries among the Osage people and had already started for their destination.
 But, Marcus caught up to them and convinced them to join the Oregon missions.
 After the Spaldings agreed, Marcus returned to New York where he married Narcissa Prentiss on February 18, 1836.
 The beginning of their married life was also the beginning of their journey west to a new life as missionaries among the Cayuse people, with whom they spent the rest of their lives.

 Between 1836 and 1847 life changed greatly for both the Whitmans and the Cayuse.
 The Cayuse were a semi-nomadic people who were on a seasonal cycle of hunting, gathering, and fishing.
 Dr. Whitman introduced agriculture in order to keep the Cayuse at the mission and introduce Christianity.
-By the mid-1840’s the mission was also a way-stop on the Oregon Trail.
+By the mid-1840s the mission was also a way-stop on the Oregon Trail.
 Emigrants traveling to the Willamette Valley knew they could stop at Whitman’s Mission if they needed food, medicine, or a place to stay during the winter.
 The Cayuse were suspicious of the many people flooding into the area and tensions began to rise between the Indians and the missionaries.
 The situation came to a breaking point in 1847 with a measles epidemic that, within a matter of months, killed half the Cayuse tribe.
 Though Marcus was considered to be a te-wat, or medicine man, to the Cayuse people, his medicines did not work when trying to cure Cayuse infected with measles.

 At this time, it was Cayuse tradition that if the patient died after being treated by a medicine man, the family of the patient had the right to kill him.
 On November 29, 1847, eleven Cayuse took part in what is now called the “Whitman Massacre“.
 The majority of the tribe was not involved in the deaths of the Whitmans and the eleven emigrants; however, the whole tribe was held responsible until 1850.
 In that year, five Cayuse were turned over to the authorities in Oregon City and hanged for the crime of killing the Whitmans.